Sholaga language

-The Sholaga (/sle/) language is a Dravidian language related to Kannada and Tamil, spoken by the Soliga people.
-It's also known as Kadu Sholigar, Sholiga, Sholigar, Solaga, Solega, Soliga, Soligar, Solanayakkans, Sholanayika.
+The Sholaga language (/sle/) is a Dravidian language that is related to Kannada and Tamil and is spoken by the Soliga people.
+The language is also known as Kadu Sholigar, Sholiga, Sholigar, Solaga, Solega, Soliga, Soligar, Solanayakkans, Sholanayika.

+Etymology

+The language's name comes from śōla "forest" and -ga "people".

 Classification

-Sholaga is classified as a Dravidian language, more specifically South Dravidian.
-Dravidian languages are split into five main categories by the name of Southern, South Central, Central, North and Unclassified.
-Sholaga falls into the Southern category which is then split into the three categories: Tamil-Kannada, Macro-Tulu, and unclassified.
-Sholaga falls into the Tamil-Kannada category.
+Sholaga is classified as a Dravidian language.
+The Dravidian languages are split into five main categories, called Southern, South Central, Central, North and Unclassified.
+Sholaga falls into the Southern category, which has three subcategories: Tamil-Kannada, Macro-Tulu, and unclassified.
+Sholaga is a Tamil-Kannada language.

 Phonology

-The tables present the vowel and the consonant phonemes of Sholaga.
+Here are the vowel and the consonant phonemes of Sholaga: